 Working students who are eligible for company-sponsored tuition reimbursement are required to inform and provide appropriate documentation to the Financial Planning Office.

-In the event that payment is not received from outside sources(s) of funding, the student is held accountable for payment of all tuition and fees.
+In the event that payment is not received from outside sources(s) of funding, the student is held accountable for payment of tuition along with the program specific fees.
 Tuition and fees may be paid by cash, check, money order or major credit card.